Shailesh Lodha: Career

-Lodha first appeared on Comedy Circus as a contestant, and later in Comedy ka Mahamukabla.
+Lodha first appeared on Wah Wah a poetry show created by Shri Adhikari Brothers and then Comedy Circus as a contestant, and later in Comedy ka Mahamukabla.
 He portrayed Taarak Mehta in the sitcom series Taarak Mehta Ka Ooltah Chashmah from 2008 to 2022.

 Lodha was the main presenter in the TV program Wah!
 Wah!
-Kya Baat Hai! telecasted on SAB TV during 2012-13.
+Kya Baat Hai! telecast on SAB TV during 2012-13.
 In 2019, he appeared in the comedy film Wig Boss along with Sunil Pal and Rakhi Sawant.

+In 2022, Lodha filed a lawsuit against producer Asit Kumarr Modi for his pending dues and on his production company Neela Tele Films.
+On 5 August 2023, the verdict came in Lodha's favour.